DontShaveTheYak/cloud-radar/examples/unit/conditions/README.md

 * Conditional resources were created or not.

 It uses [this AWS Labs sample template](https://github.com/awslabs/aws-cloudformation-templates/blob/1de97eda75e3b876b8fcb0166d2d4c0691bdcdf5/aws/services/SQS/SQSStandardQueue.json), that includes a condition for if an SQS Queue should have a Dead Letter Queue configured for it or not.
-This uses a pretty simple condition that simply checks if a parameter value was set to `true`, but this can be as compicated as your template requires.
+This uses a pretty simple condition that simply checks if a parameter value was set to `true`, but this can be as complicated as your template requires.

 ```json
     "Conditions": {